GiovanaFontesS/GiovanaFontesS/README.md

 </p>

 <p align="left">
-Software Engineering Student passionate about technology and programming!
+🎓 I'm a Software Engineering student at the University of Brasília (UnB), passionate about technology and programming.
 </p>

 <br clear="right"/>